kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: I've opened the wallet, and I'm getting lots of red messages with an error like this, and I can't type: `2018-Jan-25 21:59:57.595104 ERROR   [BlockchainSynchronizer] Failed to query outdated pool transaction: NodeErrorCategory:3, Network error`**

     A: Your daemon hasn't finished syncing yet.
-Keep TurtleCoind.exe open, and wait until you are 0 days behind the current block, and it should print out a green message saying "SYNCHRONISED OK"
+Keep TurtleCoind.exe open, and wait until you are 0 days behind the current block, and for the daemon to print out a green message saying "SYNCHRONISED OK"

 * **Q: I've opened the wallet, and I'm getting lots of red messages with an error like this: `2019-Jan-29 01:24:48.088688 ERROR [BlockchainSynchronizer] Failed to query blocks: NodeErrorCategory:5, Internal node error`**

-    A: Exit simplewallet.exe and TurtleCoind.exe, then reopen TurtleCoind.exe and simplewallet and wait for sync to complete if needed, then type `reset` in simplewallet.exe.
-You might need to repeat this process a few times.
+    A: The wallet usually remains functional when this occurs, but if it bothers you, then just exit simplewallet.exe and TurtleCoind.exe, then reopen TurtleCoind.exe and simplewallet.exe.

-* **Q: I made a paper wallet, how do I use it?**

-    A: Once you've opened TurtleCoind.exe and let it sync, open up simplewallet.exe and type `i` to import.
-It will then ask you to choose a new wallet name, and a password.
-Once you have done that, it will prompt you for your two keys, the view key, and spend key.
-You should have got these when you made your paper wallet.

-* **Q: How do I backup my wallet?**

-    A: If your TurtleCoind.exe is open and synced, open simplewallet.exe, and type `export_keys`.
-Save the view and spend key somewhere safe, and you can use them to reimport your wallet if you lose it.

 * **Q: I think I should have more money in my balance than it is showing, what should I do?**